-A slurry is a mixture of thickening agent and liquid to thicken soups and sauces.
+A slurry is a mixture of thickening agents and liquid to thicken soups and sauces.
 In Japan, we use potato starch (we call it katakuriko 片栗粉) to make a slurry.
 It is known to make a thicker texture than cornstarch can make.

-However, since cornstarch is easier to get here in the United States and generally used in Chinese cooking, you can use cornstarch in place of potato starch in my recipes.
+However, since cornstarch is easier to get here in the United States and is generally used in Chinese cooking, you can use cornstarch in place of potato starch in my recipes.

 The liquid for a slurry is often water, but sometimes it can be a mixture of condiments or dashi (Japanese stock).